Who is Anna Shcherbakova? The Olympic gold medalist has a championship history.

 Was Anna Shcherbakova’s victory a surprise?

 Yes and no. Yes, because nearly everyone expected Valieva to run away with the victory after the short program and because Shcherbakova reportedly had battled knee and foot injuries over the past year (she also tested positive for the coronavirus in November 2020).
 No, because Shcherbakova was the 2021 world champion, so she had experienced the ultimate success on the world skating stage previously.
+She also is a three-time winner at the Russian figure skating championships, beating both Valieva and Olympic silver medalist Alexandra Trusova on separate occasions.

 🏆 Anna Shcherbakova is the new World Champion in the Ladies at the ISU World Figure Skating Championships!— ISU Figure Skating (@ISU_Figure) March 26, 2021